dindatisi/dindatisi/README.md

 I am a full stack data science/analytics professional.
 I specialize in product & marketing analytics topics and have spent the majority of my career using data to support decision makers in those areas.

-I studied Business Analytics at UCL and currently work at trivago HQ in Germany.
+I studied Business Analytics at UCL and currently work at Cleo AI as part of the Growth Team.
-Prior to this, I worked at a SouthEast Asia's Decacorn (GO-JEK) and an AI startup in London.
+Previously at trivago HQ in Germany, SouthEast Asia's Decacorn (GO-JEK) and an AI startup in London.

 At work I make slides to deliver insights, crunch data, or code & develop models.
 But in my leisure time, I drown myself into wide array of hobbies.